SherlynKBurkhart/HTML-CSS-practice/first/README.md

 CREATE A "myProjects" FOLDER
-0. Open "Finder".
+1. Open "Finder".
-1. Select "Desktop" on the left side of the window.
+2. Select "Desktop" on the left side of the window.
-2. Select the settings caret at the top of the page ("settings" looks like a wheel, "caret" looks like a v).
+3. Select the settings caret at the top of the page ("settings" looks like a wheel, "caret" looks like a v).
-3. Select "New Folder".
+4. Select "New Folder".
-4. Type "myProjects" in place of "untitled folder" for the folder name. "myProjects" folder is where ALL of your projects are filed.
+5. Type "myProjects" in place of "untitled folder" for the folder name. "myProjects" folder is where ALL of your projects are filed.
-5. Press "command S" to save.
+6. Press "command S" to save.

 CREATE A FOLDER FOR EACH INDIVIDUAL PROJECT
-0. Google "Sublime Text" and download the latest version on your computer.
-1. Open "Sublime Text"and make a new “myProjects” folder.
+1. Open finder.
-	A. Your computer's file system opens.
-	B. Select "Desktop".
+2. Select "Desktop".
-	C. Select "myProjects".
+3. Select "myProjects".
-	D. Select “Open”
+4. Select “Open”
-	E. Two finger click “myProjects” folder.
+5. Two finger click “myProjects” folder.
-	F. Select "New Folder”.
+6. Select "New Folder”.
-	G. Type folder name.
+7. Type folder name.
 Suggestion - “myFirstProject”.
-	H. Select “enter/return” on keyboard.
+8. Select “enter/return” on keyboard.

+INSTALL "SUBLIME TEXT"
+1. Google "Sublime Text" and download the latest version on your computer.
+2. Open "Sublime Text".
+3. Drag and drop "myProjects" folder into sublime text

-CREATE AN HTML (HyperText Markup Language) FILE
+CREATE AN HTML (HyperText Markup Language) FILE - THIS IS DONE IN SUBLIME TEXT
-0. Two finger click “myFirstProject” folder.
+1. Two finger click (it is a Mac thing) “myFirstProject” folder.
-1. Select “New File”.
+2. Select “New File”.
-2. Type "index.html".
+3. Type "index.html".
+This names the file.
-3. Press "command S” to save.
+4. Press "command S” to save.
-4. Confirm that the file is being saved in "myFirstProjects".
+5. Confirm that the file is being saved in "myFirstProjects".
-5. Select “Save”.
+6. Select “Save”.
 (A pop-up to purchase may occur - you may press cancel.)
-6. Delete “index.html” on line one.
+7. Delete “index.html” on line one.
-7. Type “<!DOCTYPE h”.
+8. Type “<!DOCTYPE html”.
-8. Press “Return” key.
+9. Press “tab” key.
-9. Tab.
 Walla!!
 The below opening and closing tags appear.
 This is the basic HTML (HyperText Markup Language) file structure.

-<!DOCTYPE <!DOCTYPE html>
+<!DOCTYPE <!DOCTYPE html>   (This first line may look like "<!DOCTYPE <html>")
 <html>
 <head>
 	<title></title>